-The labrum is a rim of fibrocartilage surrounding the hip joint, providing stability and protection.
+The labrum is a rim of fibrocartilage surrounding the hip joint that provides hip stability and protection.
 A labral tear can result in pain in the front or side of the hip as well as the groin.
-Impact activities or ones requiring pivoting can increase pain, which can also occur at night and be associated with sensations of clicking or locking.
+Impact activities or those requiring pivoting can increase pain.
+This can also occur at night and be associated with sensations of clicking or locking.

-Labral tears can be related to car accidents or sports collisions.
-Additionally, overuse injuries of the labrum frequently strike athletes involved in such sports as soccer, dance, and golf due to the repetitive forces putting stress across the hip and labrum.
+Labral tears are often related to car accidents, sports collisions, or overuse.
+Overuse injuries of the labrum frequently strike athletes involved in sports like soccer, dance, and golf due to the repetitive motion and force that creates stress across the hip and labrum.
 Tears are also related to femoroacetabular impingement (FAI) and hip dysplasia, as well as degenerative conditions like osteoarthritis.

 Labral tear symptoms include: